On the stability properties of power networks with time-varying inertia: Inertia induced instability

 Assumption \ref{assum_instability} is split in three parts.
-Part (i) requires that when all frequencies lie in a ball of size $\epsilon$ around $\bar{\omega}$ then the solutions of the system converge to a ball of size $\hat{\epsilon}$ around a $\gamma$-point in $\Gamma(\bar{\omega})$ within some finite time $\hat{\tau}$.
+Part (i) requires that when all frequencies lie in a ball of size $\epsilon$ around $\bar{\omega}$ \an{and $\omega_k = \bar{\omega}$ (a condition associated with the theoretical case where the inertia at bus $k$ is infinite),} then the solutions of the system converge to a ball of size $\hat{\epsilon}$ around a $\gamma$-point in $\an{\Gamma_k}(\bar{\omega})$ within some finite time $\hat{\tau}$.
 This assumption is associated with Lemma \ref{lemma_conv} which states the convergence of the solutions to \eqref{dynsys}, \eqref{sysl_compact}.
 Assumption \ref{assum_instability}(i) is a mild condition that is expected to hold for almost all practical power systems.

-Assumption \ref{assum_instability}(ii) is the most important condition imposed, requiring that solutions initiated at any non-equilibrium point within a ball of size $\hat{\epsilon}$ from a point within $\Gamma(\bar{\omega})$ will be such that the frequency deviation from equilibrium at some given bus $k$ is larger in magnitude than $\bar{\omega} + \bar{\epsilon}, \bar{\epsilon} > \hat{\epsilon}$ at some time $\tau$.
+Assumption \ref{assum_instability}(ii) is the most important condition imposed, requiring that solutions initiated at any non-equilibrium point within a ball of size $\hat{\epsilon}$ from a point within $\an{\Gamma_k}(\bar{\omega})$ will be such that the frequency deviation from equilibrium at some given bus $k$ is larger in magnitude than $\bar{\omega} + \bar{\epsilon}, \bar{\epsilon} > \hat{\epsilon}$ at some time $\tau$.
 This condition is important as it enables the main arguments in our instability analysis.
 We demonstrate with simulations in Section \ref{Simulation_NPCC} that Assumption \ref{assum_instability}(ii) applies to two realistic networks.

 Finally, Assumption \ref{assum_instability}(iii) requires that the local passivity and asymptotic stability properties on power supply dynamics associated with Assumption \ref{assum2} and the description below \eqref{dynsys} hold for a broad range of points, i.e. for all points in $\Upsilon$.
 In addition, it requires sufficiently large regions where these local conditions hold.
 Assumption \ref{assum_instability}(iii) could be replaced by the simpler, but more conservative, condition that Assumption \ref{assum2} and the asymptotic stability properties on power supply dynamics hold globally for all points in $\Upsilon$.
 In addition, it could further be relaxed by letting $\Upsilon = \mathbb{R}^{|\mathcal{N}| + \sum_{j \in \mathcal{N}} n_j}$.